otrosien/spring-statemachine-jpa-and-rest/README.md

 The REST API exposes links for receiving events to trigger state transitions for the state machine.
 The server either responds with `202 Accepted` if an event was accepted, or `422 Unprocessable Entity` if the event was not accepted by the state machine.
+The resource intentionally does not expose the current state, but links for triggering the state transitions that are possible for the given state.

 ```
 {